Devialet Phantom Reactor promises big bass in a small speaker

 We listened to Daft Punk's Get Lucky and the bass guitar part wasn't as tight as we've heard before, sounding a bit flabby.
 Though the Reactor we saw wasn't a final production model, the representatives said there wasn't a way to control the EQ to reduce the amount of bass.

-As far as competition goes, there are plenty of hi-fi brands offering speakers in roughly that price range, such as the Naim Mu-So Qb ($799 at Amazon Marketplace), the Bowers & Wilkins Zeppelin Wireless ($700 at Amazon) and the McIntosh RS100.
+As far as competition goes, there are plenty of hi-fi brands offering speakers in roughly that price range, such as the Naim Mu-So Qb, the Bowers & Wilkins Zeppelin Wireless and the McIntosh RS100.
 Devialet's main advantage in this crowded space is that it owns a series of stores and "immersive rooms" in prominent places (like Grand Central station in NYC) that allow people to hear the products directly.

 The speaker will be available in the US and UK this month while Australian pricing and availability are yet to be confirmed.
 Expect it to cost around AU$2,000, though.